loopingz/webda.io/packages/webda/README.md

 webda deploy Test
 ```

-Your new API is ready to rock !
+Your new API is ready to rock!

 Now, go checkout the webcomponents available